 - Leads by maximizing conversions while minimizing CPA

-- Sales by generating conversions while maximizing RoAS
+- Sales by generating conversions while maximizing ROAS

 Understanding what you want out of your campaigns will help you identify the proper strategy to use in order to reach that goal.